jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 }

 class ShapeFactory {
-    // Shield the application from having to know when to acquire a Shape or Shapes
+    // Shield the application from having to know whether to acquire
-    // From the Registry or from the composite directly. private ShapeFactory() {}
+    // from the registry or from a composite directly. private ShapeFactory() {}

     public static final Shape acquire(String shapeName, String state) {